-For the first time, global energy markets in many parts of the developing world are registering solar power as the cheapest form of new electricity for renewable energy investments.
+For the first time, global energy markets in many parts of the developing world are registering solar power as the cheapest form of new electricity for renewable energy investment opportunities.
 The milestone is noteworthy as these lower solar prices do not include government subsidies or other financial support.

 This trending reduction in the price of solar power is noted in an article published by Renewable Energy World, citing data from Bloomberg New Energy Finance (BNEF).
 It says with this clean energy shift, solar power is starting to edge out coal and natural gas on a larger scale.
 And in many emerging markets, solar now costs less to build than wind projects.